Indian Residential School Survivors Society

 The Indian Residential School Survivors Society (IRSSS) is a provincial organization with a twenty-year history of providing services to Indian Residential School Survivors.

 The Indian Residential School Survivors Society began in 1994 as a working committee of the First Nations Summit.
-We were known as the Residential School Project, housed out of and as a part of the BC First Nations Summit.
-Our work was primarily to assist Survivors with the litigation process pertaining to Residential School abuses.
-In more recent years our work has expanded to include assisting the descendants of Survivors and implementing Community education measures (Indigenous & Non-Indigenous).
+They were known as the Residential School Project, housed out of and as a part of the BC First Nations Summit.
+Their work was primarily to assist Survivors with the litigation process pertaining to Residential School abuses.
+In more recent years their work has expanded to include assisting the descendants of Survivors and implementing Community education measures (Indigenous & Non-Indigenous).

 IRSSS provides essential services to Residential School Survivors, their families, and those dealing with Intergenerational traumas.
 These impacts affect every family and every community across B.C. and Canada.
 This fact is most evident in the Corrections Canada Services-the numbers of First Nations people incarcerated, Child and Family Services child apprehensions, the high number of people on social assistance, unemployment and underemployed, lower levels of education, the lowest number within an ethnic minority of “determinants of health”, the list of impacts is extremely high while the services available to effectively assist impacts of Residential Schools remain quite low.

-One of our Society’s goals is to continually expand our support to partner organizations and maximize access to culturally sensitive, emotional, mental, physical, and spiritual care.
+One of the Society’s goals is to continually expand support to partner organizations and maximize access to culturally sensitive, emotional, mental, physical, and spiritual care.